biobakery/humann_legacy/README.md

-Place (or symlink) each file with a .txt, .txt.gz, .txt.bz, .bam, .csv, .tsv, or .pcl extension as appropriate in the "input" directory before running HUMAnN.
+Place (or symlink) each file with a .txt, .txt.gz, .txt.bz, .bam, .csv, .tsv, or .pcl extension as appropriate in the "input" directory before running HUMAnN 1.0 .
 The pipeline includes processors for three tab-delimited text formats by default (below) and BAM binary format and can easily by modified to accept more.

-As an example, the default inputs provided with HUMAnN were generated using:
+As an example, the default inputs provided with HUMAnN 1.0 were generated using:

 	blastx -outfmt 6 -db 28_kegg_genomes < mock_even_lc.fasta.gz | gzip -c > mock_even_lc.txt.gz